Best smart thermostats that don't require a C wire Android Central 2021

 - Simple and straightforward: Nest Thermostat E smart thermostat

 - Some rewiring required: ecobee SmartThermostat (5th Gen)

 - Best brand, lowest cost: ecobee Lite SmartThermostat

 - Budget pick: Emerson Sensi Wi-Fi Smart Thermostat for Smart Home (ST55)

-Our top pick for the best smart thermostat without a C wire goes to the Nest Thermostat E. It's a great option for folks who don't want to spend too much and prefer minimalist devices.
-The display simply shows the temperature setting, while the app lets you prioritize certain rooms' cooling, change settings when you're away, and lets you know if it senses a problem.
+Our top pick for the best smart thermostat without a C wire goes to the Nest Thermostat E. Its display simply shows the temperature setting, while the app lets you prioritize certain rooms' cooling, change settings when you're away, and lets you know if it senses a problem.
 Most importantly, the Thermostat E features a built-in rechargeable lithium-ion battery that bypasses the C Wire requirement.
+So if you can still find it in stock, this minimalist thermostat remains a reliable, affordable option.